dylanrtt/canjs/component/component.md

 @description Create widgets that use a template, a view-model and custom tags.

+Watch this video for an overview of can.Component, why you should use it, and a hello world example:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/BM1Jc3lVUrk" frameborder="0" allowfullscreen></iframe>

+This video provides a more in depth overview of the API and goes over several examples of can.Components:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ogX765S4iuc" frameborder="0" allowfullscreen></iframe>

 @signature `< TAG [ATTR-NAME="{KEY}|ATTR-VALUE"] >`

 Create an instance of a component on a particular